browsh-org/browsh/contrib/setup_linux_build_environment.md

 In `REPO_ROOT/webext`:
 > webpack --watch

-This will continuously watch changes made to the web extension and rebuild it.
+This will continuously watch for changes made to the web extension and rebuild it.

 ## Run firefox and the webextension
 In `REPO_ROOT/webext/dist`: